bkamapantula/Managers-Alphabet/README.md

 It could be ad-hoc calls.
 Block your calendar for 3 hr stretches where you cannot be disturbed.
 Refer people to check your calendar.
 Configure auto-SMS messages.

+*Scenario* - Someone needs your time to validate a project plan?

+*Approach* - Ask them to email, share your comments or updated project plan.
+Refuse meeting if the document isn’t shared few hours/days earlier (define as per your convenience).

+*Scenario* - Someone needs your input to send an email?

+*Approach* - Ask them to share the draft over an email or chat.
+Share your comments.
+If it’s urgent share the comments over a quick call.

+It could be meetings.
+The tasks that need meetings often can be sorted over an email.
+The tasks that need emails can often be sorted over a call.
+The tasks that need a call can often be sorted over a text message (Slack or Hangouts).

+*Scenario* - Someone needs 30 mins of your time for a *quick chat*

+*Approach* - Ask them to share an agenda.
+If sensitive (time or people-related) act immediately.

+Judge wisely.

+## Dos and Don’ts

+**Do**

+- Give freedom.
+- Give periodic, specific feedback.
+- Apologize when you're in the wrong (ex: late for meeting or on a promised incomplete task).
+- Care about health of those in your team.
+Ask them to take leaves regularly.

+**Don’t**

+- Ever publicly shame.
+- Micro-manage.
+Not sure if you're doing it or not?
+[Read to know](https://hbr.org/2014/11/signs-that-youre-a-micromanager).
+- Give generic feedback.

+## Empathy

+Be empathetic.

+## Feedback

+**Evidence-based**

+Feedback should be backed by evidence.

+Bad - “You are always late to meetings” is vague.

+Better - “I noticed the last two times you weren’t on time.
+Is anything bothering you?” is backed by evidence and shows concern to know about their problem.

+**Be specific**

+Bad - “Your code is not good” is vague.

+Better - “This code is a starting point.
+If you can work upon lines `x1` to `x2`, `y1` to `y2` with `XX` and `YY` abstractions application will be more performant” is specific.

+Productive Feedback sessions can be achieved in 30 mins.

+## Firefighting

+A manager’s role doesn’t exist in isolation.
+They will be part of projects that need to be executed against deadlines.
+These projects will involve cross-functional teams.
+People can behave unexpectedly when under pressure (due to delayed timelines from internal or client-side etc.) and tempers could flare up.
+Prepare for it and work with individuals to get the focus back to project.

+If you are unable to manage it loop in respective people managers and work through them.
+Loop in People Team if things escalate.
+If such instances occur repeatedly inform respective practice heads.
+Typically, frequent communication can help resolve such incidents.

+## Growth

+Personal growth is critical to manage your teams (client-facing projects or reportees).

+Use SMART goals to set your goals.

+## Handling Exits

+People leave organisations all the time.
+Be prepared to handle it.

+Refer to your organization's policy on separation and termination.

+**Be cordial**

+Yes, you're under tremendous pressure to deliver the project and the exiting person is skilled at what they do.
+Be cordial in communication.

+People only leave their current role and in several instances, are happy to return at a later point.
+People maybe inclined to gain experience elsewhere for industry exposure.
+Welcome that and work with them for a smooth transition.

+**Transitioning**

+Ensure projects transition well.

+Ask yourself and your team these questions:

+1. What are the pieces of information only she/he knows?
+    1. Document them in project repositories or internal Wiki.
+2. What are the pieces of information she/he knows along with others?
+    1. Document them, train others to pick up on those aspects.
+3. Is she/he your team's client SPOC?
+    1. Prepare a checklist of touch-points with client.
+    2. Arrange for another person (or two if the exiting person is experienced) to shadow for 3-4 weeks.

+**Clean up**

+- Notify the IT team.
+Know the process in your organization.
+- Ensure client data is handled appropriately.
+- Transfer ownership.
+Does the person own directories in Google drive or Seafile?
+Transfer the ownership to someone else.
+- Are their private keys on the server(s)?
+Remove them.

+## Improvement

+At times, one would end up working with a colleague who might not reach the expectations.
+Before deciding to move the person out of the team ensure you have followed the right approach.

+**Expectations**

+Scenario - Were overall expectations clear from day 1?

+Approach - If not, set the expectations.
+Explicitly.
+Write them down.
+Share with the colleague.

+Scenario - The output (design artefact or code or quality check or documentation) was not as you expected consistently?

+Approach - Prepare a list of quality checks.

+**Opportunities**

+Scenario - Was the person given enough chances to prove their skill?

+Approach - If not, rethink and provide more opportunities.

+Scenario - How many number of opportunities is the cut-off?

+Approach - Three opportunities (different or similar tasks across projects based on the person’s preference) is reasonable.

+Refer to your organization's performance appraisal procedure.

+## Leadership

+There are plenty of opportunities for growth.
+Be on the look out for emails:

+- on talks or workshops in organizations or universities
+- meetup events

+Extend these invites to others and help them grow.

+Know your leadership style.
+Engage with different teams and use the opportunities to fine-tune the processes, learnings.

+Best of the leadership styles enable teams to excel without constant interference.

 Notes
 ------
 My thoughts are shaped by leaders of the industry: [S Anand](https://twitter.com/sanand0/), [Charity](https://twitter.com/mipsytipsy/), [Jessie Frazelle](https://twitter.com/jessfraz), [Feross](https://twitter.com/feross/), [Camille Fournier](https://twitter.com/skamille/) and many others.